Pineal Gland Meditation for Sleep and Awakening

-THE BIG SLEEP - SEPTEMBER CHALLENGE : For the month of September, you are invited to do this 15 minutes meditation when you are in bed and ready to go to sleep.
-Even if you don't fall asleep on the first few attempts, keep doing it for the entire month.
-Let us know how you get on by commenting below and/or on the Calm Community Facebook Group.
+Do this 15 minutes meditation when you are in bed and ready to go to sleep.
+Even if you don't fall asleep on the first few attempts, keep doing it as it will give your body great rest.

 The pineal is the master gland, and activating it helps regulate the hormones in the body and is extremely powerful for healing.
 This technique takes about 15 minutes and should ONLY be done in the evening, preferably before bed.
 It can be done lying down or sitting up and it is extremely useful for people with sleep problems like insomnia or who wake up tired; they will frequently fall asleep before the 15 minutes is up and enjoy a restful sleep.